isenginer/AIVN_PROJECT3.1/Readme.md

 [![Build Status](ci.png)
 ------------

 This Project 3.1 provides the method of how to use the KNN, KMeans and Decision Tree.
-The purpose of this Project is to help student familiar with the basic function of KNN, KMEANS AND DECITION TREE
+The purpose of this Project is to help student familiar with the basic function of KNN, KMEANS AND DECISION TREE

 ## *Project Name*: Newspaper title classification based on KNN, KMeans and Decision Tree